 Hover over a fraud factor to see more information about the possible values for it.
 These factors will change over time as the data in our network changes.
 This data provides context for the distribution of fraud factors for a signal.
 This dialog also provides the network distribution of values for a signal, letting you know whether the current payment has a value that’s common or if it’s rare or unique in the Stripe network.

-You can also view the network of related payments, which includes any other payments made to your business using the same email address, IP address, or card number as the payment you’re currently viewing.
+You can also view the network of related payments, which includes any other payments made to your business using the same customer ID, IP address, or card number as the payment you’re currently viewing.
 This can help identify common fraud patterns, such as card testing (many different cards sharing a single IP address) or trial abuse (many “customers” share the same card).